kekse1/scripts/README.md

 * [Version **v0.1.3**](sh/area.sh) (created **2024-08-26**)

-Simple script which you can use with either a file path parameter or the stdin, to perform one of these actions:
+Simple script you can use with either a file path parameter or the stdin `-` (if defined at all), to perform one of these actions:

 * display the line count of your input
 * extract a specific line